 Our time at Farnham Grammar School started in the Autumn term of 1971.
-This term started (we believe) on 6 September, with reports for the term issued before we broke up for Christmas.
+This term started on 7 September, with reports for the term issued before we broke up for Christmas on 17 December.

 There was no vast school photograph until the following year, but one exists for Form 1P on the steps leading down to the field.